Climate

 Primary Health Care

-Primary health care (PHC) provides comprehensive, accessible, and continuous care that addresses the full spectrum of health needs from prevention to treatment.
+Primary health care (PHC) is a whole-of-society approach to effectively organize and strengthen national health systems to bring services for health and well-being closer to communities.
+PHC provides comprehensive, accessible, and continuous care that addresses the full spectrum of health needs from prevention to treatment.
 For maternal and newborn health, PHC delivers essential services such as prenatal and postnatal care, immunizations, and education on healthy practices, which are crucial for preventing complications and ensuring healthy pregnancies and births.
 By prioritizing community-based care and integrating various health services at the local level, PHC ensures that mothers and newborns receive timely and appropriate care, ultimately improving outcomes and reducing mortality rates.
 This approach also strengthens health systems, making them more resilient and responsive to the needs of families.

 Workforce